Dicts and Queues

 Data durability

-Dict and Queue objects are backed by an in-memory database, and thus are not resilient to database server restarts.
+Dicts are backed by durable storage.
+Queues are backed by a replicated in-memory database, so data could potentially be lost, but it is unlikely.
 Queues and Dicts are also subject to expiration, as described by the modal.Dict and modal.Queue reference pages.

-Please get in touch if you need durability for Dict or Queue objects.
+Please get in touch if you need durability for Queue objects.